ethereum/eth2.0-onboarding/docs/phase_0.md

     signature: BLSSignature  # Signing over DepositMessage
 ```

-It has four fields:
+`DepositData` has four fields:

-   * `pubkey` - the BLS12-381 pubkey to be used by the validator to sign messages
+   * `pubkey` - the BLS12-381 public key to be used by the validator to sign messages
    * `withdrawal_credentials` - a `BLS_WITHDRAWAL_PREFIX` -- concatenated with the last 31 bytes of the hash of an offline pubkey -- to be used to withdraw staked funds after exiting.
 This key is not used actively in validation and can be kept in cold storage.
    * `amount` - the amount in Gwei that was deposited
    * `signature` - the signature of the `DepositMessage(pubkey, amount, withdrawal_credentials)` using the `privkey` pair of the `pubkey`.
 This is used as a one-time proof of possession: a requirement for securely using BLS keys.
 It also signs over the `withdrawal_credentials` -- this is essential to avoid injection of other withdrawal credentials.